 MGX Minerals Issues Clarification: Jared Lazerson Remains CEO

-The directors were advised during the meeting by the company's legal counsel that neither the company's Articles nor the British Columbia Business Corporations Act necessarily prohibited Lazerson from voting on the resolution to remove him as CEO.
+By contrast, the removal of a CEO falls more squarely under the topic of corporate governance which is addressed elsewhere in the Act.

-Patrick and Reimann left the directors' meeting shortly after the motion to remove Lazerson was defeated, and prior to the business of the meeting being completed.
+Should the dissident directors disagree with any of the rulings of the Chair of the meeting, the proper response should be to refer the matter to the Courts of British Columbia and seek a declaration vitiating the Chair's rulings, not try to conduct an unauthorized take over of the Company by news release.

-Patrick and Reimann were notified by the company following the meeting that they are not authorized to issue any press release on behalf of the company.
-The press release issued by Reimann earlier today was not authorized by the company and it is incorrect.
+Patrick and Reimann were notified by the Company following the meeting that they are not authorized to issue any press release on behalf of the Company.
+Nevertheless they have issued two inaccurate and misleading press releases not authorized by the Company.
+The Company intends to hold them personally liable for any damages that it may suffer.

-Lazerson continues to serve as CEO of the company.
-The company intends to call a shareholders meeting shortly.
+Jared Lazerson continues to serve as CEO of the Company.
+The Company intends to take the proper course of action and call a shareholders meeting shortly to resolve the dispute.

 About MGX Minerals Inc.